MDIA 1004 - Exploring TV & Radio

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.

-1 x 1-hour lecture (or equivalent) per week for 12 weeks 12 hours per semester 1 x 2-hour workshop (or equivalent) per week for 10 weeks 20 hours per semester 4 hours assignment preparation per week 48 hours per semester 3 hours tutorial preparation per week 36 hours per semester 3 hours reading per week 36 hours per semester TOTAL WORKLOAD 152 hours per semester
+1 x 2-hour lecture (or equivalent) per week 24 hours per semester 1 x 1-hour tutorial (or equivalent) per week 12 hours per semester 4 hours assignment preparation per week 48 hours per semester 3 hours tutorial preparation per week 36 hours per semester 3 hours reading per week 36 hours per semester TOTAL WORKLOAD 156 hours per semester

 Learning Activities Summary